 Virtual reality technologies are now at the stage of development when various fields of activity began to be seriously interested in them.
 Health care was no exception.
 Although VR/AR technologies in the medical world are still minimal, many countries are making significant efforts to develop this area.
 In this article, we want to show you how vr can impact medicine and.

-Examples of VR in healthcare training
+Here are some examples of VR in healthcare training:

 Expanding opportunities for practical experience in medical education

 The hands-on training of medical students and doctors is one of the most problematic areas of the medical education system, given the need to take care of patient safety.
 A new method of partially solving this problem is the use of modeling systems.
 For example, the UC Davis School of Medicine’s Virtual Health Center uses dedicated medical VR simulators to educate students in a safe and relaxed environment that allows students to experience different medical situations in a controlled environment.

 The use of VR helps to reduce the level of fear of students while at the same time allowing them to gain more experience in a virtual environment.